 Organizations across the globe are increasingly mistaking dependency for “development”

 Truly long-term, sustainable development comes when a community has the opportunity to acquire the organizational skills and financial resources needed to manage its own development.
-Only then will the community begin developing and be able achieve the level of independence it deserves.
+Only then will the community begin developing and achieving the level of strength and independence it both needs and deserves.

 Click here to read OUR VISION